Investment property, certain disclosures, valuation, income, expenses, commitments, leases, rent abatements, COVID – 19

 The table below summarises the movements in fair value of investment properties:

 The basis of valuation is market value, based on each property’s highest and best use.
 The valuation methodologies used were a direct sales comparison or a direct capitalisation of rental income, using market comparisons of capitalisation rates, supported by a discounted cash flow approach.
-The independent valuers considered the impact of COVID-19 in all revaluations.
 Further details of the valuation methodologies and sensitivities are included in note 11(c).
 The valuation methodologies are consistent with prior years.

-All valuations have been reviewed by the group’s property management team, which has determined the valuations to be appropriate as at 30 June 2022.
+All valuations have been reviewed by the group’s property management team, which have determined the valuations to be appropriate as at 30 June 2023.

 The principal assumptions used in establishing the valuations were as follows: